Wiradjuri: Etymology

+Autonym or colonisers' exonym

-The Wiradjuri autonym is derived from wiray, meaning "no" or "not", with the comitative suffix -dhuray or -dyuray meaning "having".
+Some colonial writers claim that the Wiradjuri is an autonym derived from wiray, meaning "no" or "not", with the comitative suffix -dhuray or -dyuray meaning "having".
 That the Wiradjuri said wiray, as opposed to some other word for "no", was seen as a distinctive feature of their speech, and several other tribes in New South Wales, to the west of the Great Dividing Range, are similarly named after their own words for "no".
 A similar distinction was made between Romance languages in medieval France, with the langues d'oc and the langues d'oïl distinguished by their word for "yes".

+Debate about the name Wiradjuri

 In his book Aboriginal Tribes of Australia (1974), Norman Tindale wrote that Wiradjuri was one of several terms coined later, after the 1890s had seen a "rash of such terms", following the publication of a work by ethnologist John Fraser.
 In 1892, Fraser had published a revised and expanded edition of Lancelot Threlkeld's 1834 work on the Awabakal language, An Australian Grammar, in which he created his own names for groupings, such as Yunggai, Wachigari and Yakkajari.

 Tindale says that some of the later terms had entered the literature, although not based on fieldwork and lacking Aboriginal support, as artificial, collective names for his "Great Tribes" of New South Wales.
 He writes that there was such a "literary need for major groupings that [Fraser] set out to provide them for New South Wales, coining entirely artificial terms for his 'Great tribes'.
 These were not based on field research and lacked aboriginal support.
 His names such as Yunggai, Wachigari and Yakkajari can be ignored as artifacts...During the 1890s the idea spread and soon there was a rash of such terms...Some of these have entered, unfortunately, into popular literature, despite their dubious origins."

-He lists Wiradjuri (NSW) as one of these artificial names, along with Bangarang (Note: R. H. Mathews' spelling) (Pangerang) (Vic.); Booandik (Vic. & SA); Barkunjee (Barkindji) (NSW), Kurnai (Vic.), Thurrawal (Dharawal) (NSW), and Malegoondeet (?)
-(Vic.).
-He also mentions R. H. Mathews, A. W. Howitt and John Mathew as promulgators of the "nations" concept.
-However, Tindale refers to Wiradjuri in his own work (p.
-200): "Wiradjuri 'Wiradjuri (Wi'raduri)".
+In Tindale's own work he accepts the term Wiradjuri as denoting an aggregate reality as "one of the largest tribal groupings in Australia, with many hordes".